To grant cardholders or visitors access to secured areas, you must assign them credentials.

 Enter the license plate number.

-NOTE: You do not need to enter spaces that appear in the license plate number.
+NOTE: You do not need to enter spaces in the license plate number.
 The system treats "ABC123" and "ABC 123" as the same plate.

 - Click OK.